Onopchenko-Mark/BiorhythmCalculator/README.md

 # BiorhythmCalculator
 A Java program with interactive GUI which calculates a user's biorhythm given their birthdate and the target date.
+The code may be found in the **src** folder

 _**Uses JFreeChart library**_ to construct the graph, Java Swing and AWT libraries for the rest of the GUI